 A Few Ground Rules

-Please make sure that your ideas and comments do not:
+Please make sure that your comments do not:

 - Contain vulgar or abusive language or personal attacks of any kind